yl-miao/vless-ansible/README.md

 example_vless2.example.com ansible_ssh_port=22 ansible_ssh_user='root' ansible_ssh_pass=''
 ```

-### 4. On the [host machine], install sshpass, clone this project, choose some html template as the pseudo site and clone into the "pseudo" folder, and get ssh fingerprint of the [target machine]:
+### 4. On the [host machine], install sshpass, clone this project, choose some html template as the pseudo site (such as https://github.com/aamahi/Green-Leaf-Tea-Shop-HTML-Template) and clone into the "pseudo" folder, and get ssh fingerprint of the [target machine]:

 ```bash
 git clone https://github.com/yl-miao/vless-ansible.git